 When kids are exposed to calmer and happier family environments where there is less arguing and demanding of their behaviour their mental and emotional health is protected.

 Picking our battles means that we are flexible as parents which can also help our children develop the skills of working with someone else.

-If it is important that a child does something particular, using the technique of a double bind can be useful.
-This is where you present two options for your child that both ultimately result in the same outcome.
-As a parent you say to your child, “you can do/have x or you can do/have y”.
+If it is important that your child does something particular, present them with two options that lead to the same result.
 Your child gets to choose and feels empowered and respected by their decision and you as the parent get what you need as well.
 It’s a win-win situation!

 We don’t come into this parenting gig completely devoid of experience.
 After all we were all parented ourselves and we will often adopt the attitudes and behaviours of our own parents.

 However, sometimes they aren’t helpful, or in line with the type of parent we want to be.

 When we take steps to heal and move on from trauma or conflict we may have experienced as a child then we provide a blank slate for our parenting experience.
 This means that we can design the type of parent we want to be and in an individualised way, supporting their needs.